jackmaden/philosophybreak/src/pages/articles/on-living-meaningfully-in-a-vast-universe-robert-nozick/index.md

 - [Kierkegaard On Finding the Meaning of Life](/articles/kierkegaard-on-finding-the-meaning-of-life/)
 - [God is Dead: Nietzsche’s Most Famous Statement Explained](/articles/god-is-dead-nietzsche-famous-statement-explained/)

-If you enjoy reflecting on these kinds of themes, you might like my free Sunday email, which distills one philosophical idea per week, and invites you to share your view.
+If you enjoy reflecting on these kinds of themes, you might like my free Sunday email, in which I distill one philosophical idea per week, and invite you to share your view.
 If you’re interested, you can sign up for free below (no spam, unsubscribe any time):

 <!--big subscribe-->
 <div class="course-promo darkradial-background subscribe text-center">